greyshi/aws-lambda-deploy/README.md

 ```
 ## Build from Source

-To automate building your source code, add the step that corresponds to your runtime:
+To automate building your source code, add a build step based on your runtime and build process.
+Below are two commonly used examples for Node.js and Python:

 ### Node.js